Brunei Malay: Language use

 Coluzzi studied the street signs in Bandar Seri Begawan, the capital city of Brunei Darussalam.
 The researcher concluded that except Chinese, "minority languages in Brunei have no visibility and play a very marginal role beyond the family and the small community."

-Vocabulary words
+Vocabulary

 Studies

 The vocabulary of Brunei Malay has been collected and published by several western explorers in Borneo including Pigafetta in 1521, De Crespigny in 1872, Charles Hose in 1893, A. S. Haynes in 1900, Sidney H. Ray in 1913, H. B. Marshall in 1921, and G. T. MacBryan in 1922, and some Brunei Malay words are included in A Malay-English Dictionary by R. J. Wilkinson.

 The language planning of Brunei has been studied by some scholars.